LESC-Unicamp/Supplementary-materials/Phase-behaviour-of-hard-clover-shaped-platelets/Monte-Carlo-algorithm/README.md

 </p>

 <p align="justify">
-  The isotropic fluid phase (compression path) and lamello–columnar phase (expansion path) are illustrated below.
+  For illustration, the isotropic fluid phase (observed during compression) and the lamello–columnar phase (observed during expansion) are shown below.
 </p>

 | | |